How To Read a Topographic Map for Hunting: Contour Lines, Cliffs, & More

 A gif showing what a ridge looks like on a topographic map.

-Ridges and Spurs – Contour lines will form a pattern of Vs and Us pointing downhill.
+Contour lines in a pattern of Vs and Us pointing downhill indicate ridges and spurs.

 A gif showing what a peak looks like on a topographic map.

-Peaks and Summits – Large circles with smaller and smaller circles within them.
-Peaks will be represented by the smallest inner ring or circle.
+Large circles with smaller and smaller circles within them indicate peaks.
+The smallest inner ring or circle represents the highest point, the summit.

 A gif showing what a bowl looks like on a topographic map.

-Bowls – Contour lines will form a semicircle that rises from a low point.
+Contour lines forming a semicircle that rises from a low point indicate a bowl.

 A gif showing what a saddle looks like on a topographic map.

-Saddles – Contour lines will form an hourglass shape with rising contour lines on each side.
+Contour lines that form an hourglass shape with rising contour lines on each side indicate a saddle.

 Christian Fichtel